NCAR/climate-primer-water/doc/ch6_downscaling.rst

 =============================

-There are a multitude of techniques for translating coarse resolution GCM into fine-scale, local meteorological data that is useful in hydrologic modeling and analysis.
+There are a multitude of techniques for translating coarse resolution GCM into fine-scale, local meteorological data useful for hydrologic modeling and analysis.
 Figure 5.1 provides a general summary of the approaches to downscaling, suggesting a ranking of methods from the ‘simpler’ approaches to the left and to the more complex and